Mark Mathews: Film and television

 Fighting Fear (2011) is a documentary involving the friendship of Mathews and Richie Vaculik and the competition between them.
 Several well known surf stars including Mick Fanning and Kelly Slater also appear as themselves.

-Another documentary entitled Immersion the Movie (2012) which was 7 years in the making looked at the journey of surfing.
+Another documentary entitled Immersion the Movie (2012) which was seven years in the making looked at the journey of surfing.
 Tom Carroll and Kelly Slater are among the many surfers who also appear.

 Waveform a short appeared in 2015.
 Also in 2015 Matthews appeared in an episode of a series Focus: What Drives the World's Top Athletes which featured athletes from many different sports.

 He also featured in an episode of ABC's Australian Story called Scared Straight about a documentary being produced about the Bra Boys.
 He appeared in episodes of The Crew with Richie Vaculik and Macario De Souza.

 Mathews appeared in two Australian big wave films featuring Kelly Slater, Journey and Encoded (2014).

 Major injury

-On 25 October 2016 Matthews was working on a photographic shoot on the south coast of New South Wales when he was injured.
+On 25 October 2016 Mathews was working on a photographic shoot on the south coast of New South Wales when he was injured.
 He was being double towed in 6–8 foot waves when he was caught in a wave and landed feet first on a reef.
 He suffered, " a broken leg, a dislocated knee, two snapped ligaments, major nerve damage, and an artery that tore lengthways, filling his leg with blood" and he was fortunate not to have his leg amputated.

-In an interview in February 2017 Matthews admitted that the injury may end his career as doctors had advised that nerve damage may stop him from surfing in his usual style.
+In an interview in February 2017 Mathews admitted that the injury may end his career as doctors had advised that nerve damage may stop him from surfing in his usual style.

-Matthews hopes to one day surf again and is undergoing physiotherapy, yoga and foundation training.
+Mathews hopes to one day surf again and is undergoing physiotherapy, yoga and foundation training.
 He suffers from drop foot which means he can no longer lift one foot and is hoping to use a custom built brace to assist with this disability.
 A custom built knee brace is also being designed to assist him in the water.